What Are the Benefits and Challenges of Implementing LEED Certification in Large Developments?

 LEED certification is based on a point system.
 Points are awarded for sustainable construction methods, energy and water usage, the building’s location and access to public transport, and the materials used in construction.
 The more points a building project earns, the higher its LEED rating will be.

-A voir aussi : How to Mitigate the Impact of Construction Noise in Dense Urban Real Estate Projects?
+A voir aussi : How to Manage the Logistics of Building Materials Supply for Remote Real Estate Developments?

 There are four levels of LEED certification: Certified, Silver, Gold, and Platinum.
 Platinum is the highest level, awarded to projects that meet stringent environmental and sustainability criteria.